nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 08 - The Shell.markdown

 ##

 18.	(i).
-The total size of all the C source files (in bytes) can be stored in a variable named **count** by executing the following command-line:
+The total size of all the C source files (in bytes) can be stored in a variable named **count** by executing the following command line:

 	`count=$(cat *.c | wc -c)`

 	(ii).
-Assuming that the file is named _foo.c_, the total number of lines can be stored in a variable named **count** by executing the following command-line:
+Assuming that the file is named _foo.c_, the total number of lines can be stored in a variable named **count** by executing the following command line:

 	`count=$(cat foo.c | wc -l)`

 ##

-19. By executing the command-line:
+19. By executing the command line:

 	`count="$(cat `cat foo` | wc -m)"`